auriocus/VecTcl/Experiments/multimedia.md

 array as a VecTcl extension ([vectk](https://github.com/auriocus/VecTcl/blob/master/TkBridge/)).
 This extension must be loaded after VecTcl and Tk.
-In this way, VecTcl itself does not link against Tk and continues to work in a pure Tcl.
+In this way, VecTcl itself does not link against Tk and continues to work in a pure Tcl environment.
 The extension provides two new commands, `numarray::fromPhoto` and `numarray::toPhoto`, which convert numerical arrays to and from a Tk photo image.
 A grayscale image is stored as a 2D array of doubles, ranging from 0 to